davidje13/json-immutability-helper/README.md

   end of the string.

-As a basic protection against memory exhaution attacks, the generated string length for the `^`, `padStart` and `padEnd` operations is capped to 1024 characters, and `String` only accepts decimal places within the range -20 &ndash; 20.
+As a basic protection against memory exhaution attacks, the generated string length for all operations is capped to 1024 characters, and `String` only accepts decimal places within the range -20 &ndash; 20.
 These restrictions ensure that memory usage can only be linear in the number of operations, but could still become very high.
 As the risk cannot be fully mitigated, string operations are disabled by default and must be explicitly enabled by using `stringCommands`.

 ## Other context methods